 - In a small mixing bowl, whisk together buttermilk and eggs.

 - Combine the two, folding until just mixed.
 Do not over mix the batter.

 - Cover and refrigerate for a minimum of 30 minutes, but up to 24 hours.

 - When ready to cook, preheat oven to “warm” setting.

-- Pour oil to a depth of 2″ in a 6-qt.
-Dutch oven and heat over medium-high heat until a deep-fry thermometer reads 350°.
+- Pour oil to a depth of 2" in a 6-qt.
+Dutch oven or large sauce pan and heat over medium-high heat until a deep-fry thermometer reads 350°.

 - Drop 1 tablespoon of batter into the oil.
 Continue, working in batches and being mindful to not crowd the pan.